For the Filling:

 2 cups of vegetable stock

 To make the filling, boil and mash the potatoes.
 Leave to cool.
 Heat the olive oil in a saucepan and cook the onions for 5 minutes until soft.
 Add the mushrooms, cover, and cook for 5 minutes or until soft.
 Leave to cool.
-When all the vegetables are cooled, mix with the grated cheese (or Tofu), chopped coriander, salt, and pepper.
+When all the vegetables are cooled, mix with the Tofu, chopped coriander, salt, and any variety of powdered peppers to taste.

 To make the soup, heat the olive oil in a saucepan, add the onion, and cook until soft.
 Next. add the tomatoes and chopped coriander and cook for 5 minutes.
 Now add 2 cups of vegetable stock, bring to a boil, and simmer for 10 minutes.
 Serve in small bowls as an accompaniment to the dumplings.